AlejandroDVDSM/form-angular/form-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 form-angular is an implementation of a simple form that allow the user to create an entry, read it, updated it or delete it.
 This is done with the help of [Angular Material](https://material.angular.io).

+The user must fill the fields ("Name", "Phone", "Email" and "Tools used") to create a "programmer".
+When the programmer is created, a card containing the details of that programmer is created too.
+You can also edit or delete that programmer.

 The link to the deployment of the application is the next: [https://crud-form-angular.netlify.app](https://crud-form-angular.netlify.app).